venkateshbollineni/venkateshbollineni.github.io/README.md

-This repo is build for my personal page, access to my personal page [venkateshbollineni.github.io](https://venkateshbollineni.github.io)
+This repo is build for my personal page : [venkateshbollineni.github.io](https://venkateshbollineni.github.io)